-If you’re living on a tight budget, you’re probably well-acquainted with the bargain bin at the grocery store.
+If you’re living on a tight budget, you’re probably well acquainted with the bargain bin at the grocery store.
 You’re constantly on the lookout for the cheapest foods possible, even if that means they’re boring, bland or a bit past their prime.

 Here are six ways to make that cheap food a little more appetizing without resorting to buckets of salt.

-1. Marinade that meat
+1. Marinate that meat

 Chuck roast, pork shoulder and chicken pieces are some of the cheapest cuts of meat available.
 However, they can be, at best, boring and, at worst, tough and chewy.

 Fortunately, marinades are a cheap way to add flavor as well as improve texture.
-You don’t want to marinade delicate meats or fish too long, but feel free to leave that chuck roast marinating in the fridge overnight.
+You don’t want to marinate delicate meats or fish too long, but feel free to leave that chuck roast marinating in the fridge overnight.

 Give this technique a try with an easy lemon herb chicken marinade.